 Just 1 day to get you on the right fundraising path…

-School for social entrepreneurs and Lime Green Consulting are running some upcoming workshops that give you the opportunity to learn first-hand from Mike as well as developing your strategy with other social entrepreneurs:
+School for social entrepreneurs and Lime Green Consulting are running some upcoming online workshops that give you the opportunity to learn first-hand from Mike as well as developing your strategy with other social entrepreneurs: